 To create your own customized version of the button, follow the guidelines here:

 When using Log in with PayPal to enable account creation and login, we recommend using

-Connect with PayPal or
+Log in with PayPal or

-Login can also be good choices.
+Login can also work.

 Color and contrast

-Color has immediate impact.
+Keep in mind that color has immediate impact.
 The more quickly users can tell what your button is and what brand it represents, the more confident they will be to use it and the more seamless their experience on your website will be.